akingo55/vue-todo-app/README.md

 # vue-todo-app
-the application to manage TODO list using by Vue.js
+The application to manage TODO list using by Vue.js